The MOST POPULAR Gray & Greige Paint Colours (Sherwin Williams)

 Partner post: The 9 Best Benjamin Moore Best Gray Paint Colours

-With an LRV of 60, Repose Gray is a light colour, but it’s what I’d call a ‘heavy light’ as it doesn’t have the fresh, bright feeling that you’d expect in a ‘typical’ light paint colour.
-It will hold itself nicely in a well-lit room, brightening up, but it will also pick up a bit of weight in a darker, shadowed space – which is something to be aware of.
+With an LRV of 60, Repose Gray is a light colour, but a ‘heavy light’, as it doesn’t have the fresh, bright feeling you’d expect in a typical light paint colour.
+It will hold itself nicely in a well-lit room, brightening up, but can look a bit drab in a darker, shadowed space.

 Check out my video review of this stunning colour too!

 2. SHERWIN WILLIAMS BIG CHILL SW 7648